pi-kappa-devel/diseq/README.md

   - relative point estimates of shortages,
   - aggregate demand and supply,
   - post-estimation classification of observation in demand and supply.

+## Contributors

+Pantelis Karapanagiotis

+Feel free to join, share, contribute, distribute.

+## License

+The code is distributed under the MIT License.